-How to make our favorite black bean and corn salad.
+How to make our favorite black bean and corn salad with tomatoes, onion and lime.
+Perfect as a side salad or with chips as a corn salsa.
 Jump to the Smoky Black Bean and Corn Salad Recipe or read on to see our tips for making it.

 Raw, roasted, barbecued, sautéed, we’ll take corn anyway we can get it.
 One of our favorite recipes is this one.
 It’s not so much a recipe as a “throw everything we adore into a big bowl and stir” kind of dish.

 YOU MAY ALSO LIKE: How to make the best Guacamole every time.
 Jump to the Guacamole Recipe and watch our quick recipe video showing you how to make it.

 How to Make Black Bean and Corn Salad

 We like to make this a few hours in advance (it’s even great the next day).
 Black beans, tomatoes, onions, garlic, jalapeño and lime juice are added to the corn to give the salad lots of flavor and textures.

 We love fresh corn for this — it’s so crisp.
 When we can’t find it, rinsed canned corn or thawed frozen corn works perfectly.
 We also add some smoked paprika.
 Smoked paprika is not the same as sweet paprika (which is often sold with the word “Paprika” on the label).
 Smoked paprika, sometimes labeled hot Pimentón or hot Pimentón de La Vera is a little spicy and as the name suggests, very smoky.
 It’s perfect for this corn salad.